 The CP Brand Framework first sees the importance of identity awareness for nailing down your unique strategic positioning and embarking on the conscious development of authentic branding.
 Secondly, it factors in your cybercapacity, to make sure your brand is ready to withstand the cyberrisks we all face today.
 These two steps form the foundation of all your online interactions and constitute the starting line for further brand development.

-For a full overview of the Framework, check out our previous article here.
+For a full overview of the Framework, check out about your Brand Development in Cyberspace

 Your Interactions and Assets in Cyberspace